PYL-patidar/90DaysOfDevOps/2026/day-25/day-25-notes.md

 Git branching strategies are sets of rules and guidelines for how teams create, manage, and merge branches to ensure smooth collaboration and organized code development.
 The most common strategies are GitFlow, GitHub Flow, GitLab Flow, and Trunk-Based Development, each suited to different project needs and team sizes.

+# GitFlow

+GitFlow enables parallel development, allowing developers to work separately on feature branches.
+A feature branch is created from a master branch, and after completion of changes the feature branch is merged with the master branch.

+The types of branches that are present in GitFlow for different purposes:

+Master: Used for product release
+Develop: Used for ongoing development
+Feature Branches: Created from the develop branch to work on specific features.
+Release Branches: Created from the develop branch to prepare for production releases and bug fixes Hotfix Branches: Created from the master branch to address urgent issues directly in production.
+It helps in addressing discovered bugs smoothly, allowing developers to continue their work on the develop branch while the issue is resolved.

+# Pros
+Very well-structured workflow
+Ideal for large teams
+Clear release & hotfix management
+Stable production branch

+# Cons
+Complex to manage
+Slower delivery
+Overkill for small projects
+Many long-living branches → more merge conflicts

+## GithubFLow

+GitHub Flow is a lightweight branching strategy that keeps the main branch always deployable and supports fast, continuous development.

+Uses only short-lived feature branches created from and merged back into the main branch.
+No separate release branches, making the workflow simple and easy to manage.
+Ideal for fast releases with continuous integration and delivery.
+The types of branches that are present in GitHub Flow are:

+Master: The GitHub Flow starts with the master branch, which contains the most recent stable code ready for release.
+Feature: Developers create feature branches from the main branch to work on features or fixes, then merge them back after completion, resolving any conflicts before finalizing the merge.

+#Pros
+Simple and lightweight
+Fast development & deployment
+Best for CI/CD
+Easy for beginners

+#Cons
+Not ideal for large enterprise releases
+Limited release management
+Less suitable when multiple versions must be supported

+##Trunk Based Development

+Trunk-Based Development is a branching strategy where all developers work directly on a single main branch, keeping it always in a release-ready state.

+Development happens on one primary branch (usually main or master) without long-lived branches.
+Feature flags are used to hide incomplete features until they are ready.
+Encourages small, frequent commits to reduce merge conflicts.
+Supports continuous integration and continuous delivery (CI/CD).
+Best suited for small teams or projects that prefer a simple and fast workflow.

+#Pros
+Good environment control
+Supports deployment workflows
+Cleaner than Git Flow

+#Cons
+Slightly complex
+Requires strict discipline

 ```